 Polycystic Ovarian Syndrome (PCOS) is a leading cause of female infertility; in fact, PCOS is the most common cause of chronic anovulation (when a woman’s ovary does not release an egg).
 It is estimated that about one in five women in the UK have polycystic ovaries1.

-- One in five women in the US have polycystic ovaries1
+- One in five women in the UK have polycystic ovaries1

-- Symptoms can include weight gain, excess hair growth as well as problems trying to conceive
+- See your doctor if you suspect PCOS; blood tests and possibly an ultrasound scan of your ovaries will be used to help diagnose the condition Symptoms can include irregular periods, weight gain, excess hair growth as well as problems trying to conceive.

 - With treatment, most women with PCOS are able to become pregnant1

 - Ovulation tests may give a misleading result if a woman has PCOS.

 What is Polycystic Ovarian Syndrome (PCOS)?